 Auditing and Compliance Requirements

 Myanmar operates two assessment systems which are called as self-assessment system (SAS) and official assessment system (OAS).

 If a corporate taxpayer is under SAS system, then an audited financial statement is not required to submit to the Internal Revenue Department (IRD).
 However, a corporate taxpayer must submit an audited financial statement to Directorate of Investment and Company Administration (DICA) and also to IRD, if he is under OAS system.

 Small companies which are operating under 30 employees and income revenue under MMK 50 million are exempted from submitting the financial statements to Directorate of Investment and Company Administration (DICA).

 The tax assessment year for all taxpayers is from October 1 to September 30 starting from 1 October 2019.
 This financial year is mandatory for all businesses operating in Myanmar and audited financial statements inclusive of any corporate income tax must be submitted to the tax authorities annually without any default.

 The statutory reporting currency is in MMK/Kyats.

-Myanmar companies must appoint one or more auditors.
-The first auditor can be appointed by a company’s directors.
-Subsequent auditors may be appointed by the shareholders at the annual general meeting.
+Under the MCL, companies must maintain proper books of accounts.
+The companies incorporated in Myanmar must appoint one or more auditors.
 The directors of a company are required to submit a set of audited financial statements at each annual general meeting